-Used Merchandise Sale: The outdoor sale of used articles, conducted for more than five (5) consecutive days or for more than two (2) weekends per year, and shall require a permit from the CEO.
-Used Merchandise Sales includes flea markets.
+Used Merchandise Sale: The outdoor sale of used articles, conducted for more than five (5) consecutive days or for more than two (2) weekends per year, and shall require a Temporary Use permit from the CEO.
+Used Merchandise Sales includes flea markets and may include Garage or Yard Sales if length of operations meets the specified term lengths.